Formulate a marketing plan

 Develop a strategy and list tactics to market your company

 Once you have created your marketing aims and objectives, performed a SWOT analysis on your organisation, developed a core list of revenue streams that you feel confident in marketing and established your budget, the object here is to determine the channels that you will utilise to achieve your objective.
-Analyse and re-analyse your target market, and plan to promote to them accordingly.
+Analyse and re-analyse your buyer personas and target market, and plan to promote to them accordingly.
 Your current and past clientele are a fantastic resource for developing your buyer personas and creating a mix that will attract them to you as often and as efficiently as possible.

 Monitor the results